rubyberlin/code-of-conduct/README.md

 Do you want to translate to another language?
 Great!
 If you want to translate from English (en) to Latin (la):

 1. Fork repository.
-2. Copy [*source/localizable/_code-of-conduct.en.md*](https://github.com/rubyberlin/code-of-conduct/blob/master/source/localizable/_code-of-conduct.en.md) to *source/localizable/_code-of-conduct.la.md* and edit it.
-2. Copy [*locales/en.yml*](https://github.com/rubyberlin/code-of-conduct/blob/master/locales/en.yml) to *locales/la.yml* and edit it.
+2. Copy [*en.md*](https://github.com/rubyberlin/code-of-conduct/blob/main/en.md) to *la.md* and edit it.
-3. Edit [*config.rb*](https://github.com/rubyberlin/code-of-conduct/blob/master/config.rb) and add 'la' to 'displayed_languages' like '%i(en de es pl fr it ru ja ar *la*)'
-4. Open a pull request.
+3. Open a pull request.
 We will try to find other native speakers and discuss it there.
 The discussion may look like [the one for the Spanish translation](https://github.com/rubyberlin/code-of-conduct/pull/23).

 Setup
 -----

-Ruby 2.x.y (1.9.x still OK) must be [installed](http://www.ruby-lang.org/de/downloads/).
+Ruby 3.3 must be [installed](https://www.ruby-lang.org/en/downloads/) (the `github-pages` gem as of version 232 doesn’t work with Ruby 3.4).

     git clone git@github.com:rubyberlin/code-of-conduct.git
     cd code-of-conduct